PanderMusubi/geoipblock/README.md

     sudo chmod a+x /etc/cron.daily/xt_geoip

-## Ubuntu 18.04 LTS with xtables-addons 3.0
+## Ubuntu 18.04 LTS Bionic Beaver

+This distribution offers xtables-addons 3.0.
 Here xtables-addons uses only the maxmind geo IP database.
 However, that database is now available under another URL than xtables-addons needs it to be.
 Additionally, this version of xtables-addons is rather old to what is available.

 This manual has not have a workaround for the database issue, but contributing a workaround is welcome.